Co-Aotearoa is a Te Tiriti-led, non-partisan charity dedicated to fostering regenerative climate action.

 Join the team

 Having completed our foundational phase, Co-Aotearoa is now entering the pivotal launch and growth phase.
-This shift opens space for fresh energy, deeper expertise, and new leadership on our Board of Trustees and we are actively recruiting until mid-January 2026.
+This shift opens space for fresh energy, deeper expertise, and new leadership on our Board of Trustees and team.
+Contact us to chat about how you might get involved.

 Tori has broken new ground as the first wāhine Māori President of the University of Canterbury Students' Association and as Chair of the Canterbury Momentum Investment Committee.
 She has also served on the Science Alive!
 Trust and MBIE's Canterbury Regional Skills Leadership Group.
 Recognised nationally, she has been named to the Ministry for Ethnic Communities and Superdiversity Institute's Top Diverse Directors List and was a finalist in the Women of Influence Awards - Young Leader category.
 Tori was also a rangatahi member of the Auckland Climate Festival Advisory Board, helping shape the Festival's kaupapa from its earliest years.